-The full report entitled, "Technical Report for the Golden Summit Project, Fairbanks Mining District, Alaska" by Mark Abrams, BSc, MSc, P. Geo. and Gary H. Giroux, P. Eng, MASc., dated December 14th, 2012, was filed on SEDAR on December 17, 2012.
+The full report entitled, "Technical Report for the Golden Summit Project, Fairbanks Mining District, Alaska" by Mark Abrams, BSc, MSc, P. Geo. and Gary H. Giroux, P. Eng, MASc., dated December 14th, 2012, was filed on SEDAR on December 17th, 2012.

 In February 2013 drilling recommenced on the Dolphin portion of the Golden Summit Project.
-A total of 11,392 feet (3,472 metres) were drilled during the winter program.
-Assays for the first five holes have been reported to date.
+A total of 11,392 feet (3,472 metres) were drilled in 8 holes during the winter program.
 Results continue to demonstrate that the Dolphin intrusive remains open to the north, southwest and east to depth with gold grades generally increasing at depth.
 Significant results are as follows: